NirmitBangar/fingerprint-unlock-explained/README.md

 ![Matching](assets/fingerprint-matching.png)

-When you unlock your phone:
+Every time you unlock:

-1. A new scan is taken
+1. A fresh scan is captured
-2. Converted into data
+2. New minutiae data is generated
-3. Compared with stored pattern
+3. Compared with stored data

+The system checks:

+- Position of points
+- Orientation
+- Relative distances

-If enough points match:
+If enough features match:

- ✅ Unlock

-Else:

- Try again
+  Access granted

+If not:

+ Access denied

+This is called **pattern matching**,
+and it’s extremely fast.

 ---